FIRE Movement: Is Financial Independence Possible in 2025?

 Core Principles and Motivations

-• Escaping unfulfilling careers.
+• Escaping unfulfilling careers or stressful jobs.

-• Gaining absolute control over their time.
+• Gaining control over daily time and priorities.

 The Philosophy Behind FIRE and Early Retirement